HarshGuptaJonty/g-event-fuel-flow/README.md

 ## 🏆 Impact

-- 90% Reduction in time spent on data entry tasks.
+- **90% Reduction in time** spent on data entry tasks.

-- Minimized Human Error: No more clicking the wrong dropdown or selecting the wrong product ID.
+- **Minimized Human Error**: No more clicking the wrong dropdown or selecting the wrong product ID.

-- Real-time Asset Tracking: Immediate visibility into where every cylinder is located.
+- **Real-time Asset Tracking**: Immediate visibility into where every cylinder is located.

-- Built with ❤️ at the Google Cloud Build & Blog Marathon, Hyderabad.
+- **Built with ❤️ at the Google Cloud Build & Blog Marathon, Hyderabad.**